K0lb3/tex2img/README.md

 ## Notes

 * decompress_pvrtc seems to have some kind of problem on Mac OS.
 Mac users might have to use basisu_decompress instead.
-* decompress_etc has a heap corruption which causes a memory leak.
-The etc unpacking via basisu_decompress works fine tho.

 ## Functions